What Do Babies Think?

 Little Known Facts about Babies' Brains

-- Babies have times of alertness when their brains are particularly ready to take in the world.
+Babies have times of alertness when their brains are particularly ready to take in the world.
 Watch for eye contact, and what appears to be intent listening and focus.
-These are times when babies are observant and “taking it all in,” according to Ann Lewin Benham.
+These are the times when babies are observant and “taking it all in,” according to Ann Lewin Benham.

 What do babies need from us for continued healthy brain development?

 Our full human presence—paying attention to them and talking about their interests—is critical.

 Rochelle made time every day to pay attention to what Danielle, 7 months, was doing.
 She observed and talked about what Danielle did, but tried not to intervene too much.

 Watch and “tune in” to what babies are telling us.
 We need to slow down enough to observe a baby, understand her interests, and note what she is communicating.

 Mark found himself busily moving from task to task.
 He made sure the needs of his six-month-old son Michael, were taken care of, but he didn’t feel like he was tuned in to Michael.
 He made a decision to consciously slow down and pay more attention to his son.

 Shironda chose materials like different textures, colors, and patterns of paper to put on the floor for Marco, eleven months.

 An experience is even better when it is shared by another person.
 In other words, interesting materials alone are not enough—actively engage with your baby during these experiences.